Services Who We Serve Areas About Pricing Insights Contact 📞 020 3376 0933 Book a free 20-min call

 What is a sole trader?

 As a sole trader, you and your business are legally the same entity.
 You keep all profits after tax, but you're personally liable for any debts.
 You register with HMRC and file a Self Assessment tax return each year.
+From April 2026, you'll also be brought into Making Tax Digital for Income Tax if your qualifying income exceeds £50,000 — see our MTD landlord guide.

 What is a limited company?